Shema

-Observant Jews consider the Shema to be the most important part of the prayer service in Judaism, and its twice-daily recitation as a mitzvah (religious commandment).
-Also, it is traditional for Jews to say the Shema as their last words, and for parents to teach their children to say it before they go to sleep at night.
+Observant Jews consider the Shema to be the most important part of the prayer service in Judaism, and its twice-daily recitation as a mitzvah (commandment by God to Jews).
+Furthermore, it is traditional for Jews to recite the Shema as their last words, and for parents to teach their children to say it before they go to sleep at night.